StrikerEureka27/mssql-knowledge/Guide.md

 - LDF: Log de transactions
 - TEMPDB: Temporal databases
 - MDF: All database data
-- BACKUP: To storage our automatized backups.
+- BACKUP: To store automatic backups.
 - SYSTEM:

 SRBDB22016 this is our disaster server, so we are going to use a mirroring arquitecture with SQL server tools.

 ### SQL server installation  and configuration

-#### sql characteristic
+#### sql characteristics

-First in characteristic configurations we select all unless R services, ¿What services we need to activated?
-The best practice for installation of SQL server is only select the service that we are going to use, not all it depends of the requirement.
+First in characteristic configurations we select all except R services, ¿What services do we need to activate?
+The best practice for installation of an SQL server is to select only the services that we are going to use depending on requierments and not of them.

 #### id instance

-If we are going to have multiple instance, the recommendation is to change the name to a explicit one, a server can manage a number of 120 instances more and less.
+If we are going to have multiple instances, the recommendation is to change the name to an explicit one, a server can manage a number up to 120 instances more or less.

 #### sql services

-SQL server creates anonyms user accounts service to run it, but the best practices is to have a user to run this server this user doesn't need to have login privileges, is a services account user.
+The SQL server creates anonymus user accounts service to run it, but the best practice is to have a user run this server.
+This user doesn't need to have login privileges, they can be services account user.

 ####  database engine configurations

-Here we create *sa* user for administration, and we can add other users, then here we configure Data directory, so here we have to distribute the files that de database engine generates and need to operate.
+Here we create the *sa* user for administration, and we can add other users as needed.
+Then here we can the configure Data directory.
+Here we have to distribute the files that the database engine generates and that it needs to operate.

 - root data pad: (MDF)
 - backup pad: we configure the backup partition (BACKUP)